databus23/helm-diff/README.md

 ## Usage

 ```
+$ helm diff
 The Helm Diff Plugin

 * Shows a diff explaing what a helm upgrade would change:
     This fetches the currently deployed version of a release
   and compares it to a local chart plus values.
 This can be
   used visualize what changes a helm upgrade will perform.

+* Shows a diff explaing what a helm rollback would change:
+    This fetches the currently deployed version of a release
+  and compares it rollback revision.
+This can be
+  used visualize what changes a helm rollback will perform.

 * Shows a diff explaing what had changed between two revisions:
     This fetches previously deployed versions of a release